govCMS/GovCMS7/CONTRIBUTING.md

 its contents are searched, so tests will only be run for the custom govCMS modules.
 Files containing PHPunit tests should match the pattern '&ast;Test.php'.

-The iconomistTest.php may be used as a pattern for writing new tests for other modules - it shows how to include TDD7, mock Drupal core functions and implement tests.
-The heart of the implementation is the use of a namespace, within which functions are defined with the same name as those being overridden.
-Since the invocations in Drupal itself aren't prefixed with namespaces, the definitions in the file's namespace can override them.
-These then invoke the static methods defined in TDD7.
-The phpunit.conf file includes configuration for generating code coverage information as well.
-This is commented out by default as it's not needed for Jenkins.
-The output will be placed in a `/coverage` directory.

 Additional Resources
 --------------------